top of page

 "You can never deplete your love by giving it away.
 Why not give yourself to love?"

-"The only things I truly keep are those things that I give away."
+"The greatest dividends in life are those that we give away."

 Explore more quotes by Aldous Huxley